-Confidentiality professional is a legally enforceable principle, contractual obligation, and requirement subject to regulatory many jurisdictions. oversight in Professional tax practitioners should

-- comply with applicable professional, legal, or regulatory requirements for client confidentiality, data privacy, and data protection. - Professional tax practitioners may only disclose information without their clients' consent when there is an express legal or professional duty to disclose.
+- Confidentiality is a professional principle, a legally enforceable contractual obligation, and a requirement subject to regulatory oversight in many jurisdictions.
+Professional tax practitioners should comply with applicable professional, legal, or regulatory requirements for client confidentiality, data privacy, and data protection. - Professional tax practitioners may only disclose information without their clients' consent when there is an express legal or professional duty to disclose.
 In such case, and subject to the provisions of the law (e.g., in relation to "tipping off"), the practitioner should consider informing the client of such duty.
 Legal advice should be sought if there is any doubt regarding the disclosure of information or if there is a risk of a challenge by the client.